You might be curious if Spam fits into a keto diet.1

 Looking at the ingredients present in Spam which are pork, ham, salt, and sugar Spam is estimated to have a low GI because all of the ingredients, outside of sugar, have a GI of 0.

 With the serving size having only 1 gram of sugar, we can estimate that the GI is not overly impacted by the sugar content.
-The glycemic index of a food is important to consider when following a keto diet because GI shows how quickly foods absorb into the bloodstream and how they may impact someone’s blood sugar levels.3
+The glycemic index of a food is important to consider when following a keto diet because GI shows how quickly foods absorb into the bloodstream and how they may impact someone’s blood sugar levels.6

-This can be very valuable while following a keto diet as research has shown that both a low carbohydrate diet and a diet focused on foods with a low glycemic index have a positive correlation with weight loss and improving chronic illnesses such as diabetes.4
+This can be very valuable while following a keto diet as research has shown that both a low carbohydrate diet and a diet focused on foods with a low glycemic index have a positive correlation with weight loss and improving chronic illnesses such as diabetes.7

-Is Spam Healthy?
+Is Spam Meat Healthy?

 The quick answer to the question of whether Spam is healthy is a big it depends.
 One of the most important factors to consider regarding Spam is that is it a very processed, mechanically separated meat.